 It is unlawful for a housing provider to refuse to rent or sell to a person simply because of a disability.

 So, what do you do when your tenant provides you with an ESA letter?

 We’re here to help!

 You might not be used to getting a letter like this from a client, or perhaps you have been seeing several and you’re concerned about the validity of the letter or its credentials.

-My tenant’s ESA is a “restricted breed animal” – can they be an ESA?
+My tenant’s ESA is a “restricted breed animal.”
+Can they still be an ESA?

 This determination of a “direct threat” must be based on “individualized assessment that relies on objective evidence about the specific animal’s actual conduct.”
 It may not be based on fears about a certain type of animal or evidence from damage done by previous animals of the same type.

 I’m concerned that my tenant’s “restricted breed” emotional support dog might make my insurance increase.
-Surely, I can reject them if that’s the case!
+Can reject them if that’s the case?

-The insurance company may label certain breeds of dogs as “dangerous” in the policy.
+An insurance company may label certain breeds of dogs as “dangerous” in its policy.
 Each reasonable accommodation determination must be made on a case-by-case basis.
 An accommodation is considered unreasonable if it imposes an undue financial and administrative burden on a housing provider’s operations.

 If a housing provider’s insurance carrier would cancel, substantially increase the costs of the insurance policy, or adversely change the policy terms because of the presence of a certain breed of dog or a certain animal, HUD will find that this imposes an undue financial and administrative burden on the housing provider.

-What could happen if I violate the FHA?
+What could happen if I violate the Fair Housing Act (FHA)?